 US troops have been fighting a resilient Taliban there for almost 16 years.
 American forces enjoyed a brief victory last week, when the US military said Taliban leader Quari Tayib was killed in an airstrike in Kunduz province.

 In February, Gen. John Nicholson, commander of US forces in Afghanistan, told the Senate Armed Services Committee that leadership assesses “the current security situation in Afghanistan as a stalemate.”

 “We remain concerned about multiple critical factors,” he said.

 He cited the government’s stability; Afghan military casualties; the influence of Pakistan, Russia and Iran; “the convergence” of various terror groups; the narcotics trade and corruption.

-There are 8,400 US troops in Afghanistan and 6,000 troops from NATO and allied countries.
-Nicholson said the coalition faces "a shortfall of a few thousand troops" to break the "stalemate."
+There are 8,400 US troops in Afghanistan and 6,000 troops from NATO and allied counties.
+Nicholson said the coalition faces “a shortfall of a few thousand troops” to break the stalemate.

 The agency’s analysis of information from US forces in Afghanistan “suggests that the security situation in Afghanistan has not improved this quarter.”

 “The numbers of the Afghan security forces are decreasing, while both casualties and the number of districts under insurgent control or influence are increasing,” according to the January 30 report to Congress.

 Congress created the office “to provide independent and objective oversight of Afghanistan reconstruction projects and activities.”